• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-If you aren’t on board with tofu, yet, try these yummy tofu bites.
+Try these yummy tofu bites if you aren’t on board with tofu yet.
 I think you’ll find them very satisfying.
-This is an excellent way to prepare tofu for just about any dish.
-Tofu is high in protein, low in fat, and virtually flavorless, which makes it a wonderful conduit for a marinade.
-It soaks up its flavorings from what you use to soak it in.
+It’s an excellent way to prepare tofu for just about any dish.
+Tofu is high in protein, low in fat, and virtually flavorless, making it perfect for marinating.
+It quickly soaks up flavorings from whatever you use to soak it in.

 Baked Tofu

 There is no added oil.
-Be sure to press the tofu before you marinate it so that it soaks up all of the great flavors.
-The drier you can get it the better.
+Be sure to press the tofu before marinating it so that it soaks up all of the great flavors.
+The drier you can get it, the better.

 Have a look at these tofu dishes: